slcs-jsc/jurassic/docs/manual/radiance_data.md

   tangent point derived from the actual refracted ray path.

 > Note: The exact interpretation of `vp*` and the use of tangent point
-> fields depends on geometry (limb, nadir, occultation).
+> fields depends on geometry (limb, nadir, zenith, occultation).
 The key point
 > is that `rad.tab` should contain the *evaluated* geometry consistent
 > with the ray tracing used by the forward model.